InductiveComputerScience/i-slash-x86/README.md

  * All behavior is defined and specified (No undefined or unspecified behavior.)
  * What you see is what you get.
 (No as-if rule.)
  * All the code is executed.
 (No surprising code removal.)
+ * It is easy to further optimize the resulting assembly as the code will be a direct translation.

 ## The Language